How to Use the Paired Jigsaw Activity to Build Communication and Analysis Skills

 The paired jigsaw activity is an active learning strategy you can use to increase engagement, encourage collaboration, and assess learning.
 If you want to know how well your students know something, challenge them to teach it to someone else!

-With this strategy, students become the ones accountable for ensuring information is accurate and communicated effectively.
-This strategy 'flips' (pun intended!) the focus from the teacher to student and places your learners in the role of being the “expert."
+With the paired jigsaw activity, students become accountable for ensuring information is accurate and communicated effectively.
+This strategy flips the focus from the teacher to student and places your learners in the role of being the “expert."

 This encourages them to think about the course material in a different way.
 It also builds organization and communication skills as they consider how to structure material in a way others can understand it.

-Here’s how the Paired Jigsaw works in the flipped classroom:First, divide the whole group of students in half, into Group A and Group B, for example.
+Here’s how the Paired Jigsaw works:First, divide the whole group of students in half, into Group A and Group B, for example.
 Give group A one article and give Group B a different article.
 The articles can be opposite points of view about a topic, or you may decide to choose two completely different articles that introduce different concepts related to the course content.

 Give students time to read the article they have been assigned during class.
 Then, ask them to discuss the important points with at least one other student in their group who read the same article.